TrueBlocks/trueblocks-core/docs/source/introduction.md

    :height: 140px
    :width: 120px
    :scale: 50%
-   :alt: QuickBlocks logo
+   :alt: QBlocks logo
    :align: right

-QuickBlocks is a collection of software libraries, applications, and command-line tools designed to give you quick access to the data provided by an Ethereum node.
+QBlocks is a collection of software libraries, applications, and command-line tools designed to give you quick access to the data provided by an Ethereum node.

 Overview
 ========